 Here are some of the main things you will learn to do:

-Note: Virtual ChemLab CD: This CD comes with your course materials.
+Note: This CD comes with your course materials.
 It contains Virtual ChemLab (Brian Woodfield, Creative Works, 2003).
 You will need to install this program onto your computer.

-If you have access to a good high school chemistry book, you will benefit from reading another view of the concepts learned in this course.
-A text will have diagrams, pictures, and ancillary materials that will help with a more complete understanding of the chemical principles taught in this course.
-A text will provide historical information about chemistry, applications of chemical principles to everyday life and chemical career information.
+If you have access to a good high school chemistry book, you will benefit from reading another view of the concepts you will learn in this course.
+A text will have diagrams, pictures, and ancillary materials that will help you gain a more complete understanding of the chemical principles taught in this course.
+A text will provide historical information about chemistry, applications of chemical principles to everyday life, and information about careers in chemistry.
 You can pass this course and have a strong background in chemistry without a text, but reading a text will enrich your learning experience.

-You may also want to print the Inorganic Chemical Nomenclature Chart (Chart of Polyatomic Ions) and Solubility Rules to use throughout this course.
+You may also want to print the inorganic chemical nomenclature chart (chart of polyatomic ions) and the solubility rules to use throughout this course.
 These materials are located in the Course Resources folder.

 You’ll complete a review quiz at the midcourse point, and at the end of the course.
 Like the unit quizzes, review quizzes consist of questions that will test your understanding of the concepts learned in the course.
 Because these assignments cover concepts from several different lessons, they are much longer than the unit quizzes.

 The final exam consists of 100 questions that cover all of the concepts taught in the course.
-The unit quizzes and review quizzes will help you prepare for the exams.
-Prepare for the exams carefully.
+The unit quizzes and review quizzes will help you prepare for the exam.
+Prepare for the exam carefully.